Richard Martin Meredith: Personality

-Chief Justice Meredith had a certain self-assurance and impatience with intellects less able than his own that sometimes brought him into sharp conflict with judicial colleagues, but he had a profound knowledge of law, and his ability and fairness earned him the respect of the Ontario Bar...
-(Out of court) his disposition was very kindly and friendly, and he was at all times a gentleman.
-In court he required the most rigorous etiquette, but his strict fairness and careful attention to details made him respected by all members of the Bar.

 In his earlier days he was a well-known figure in Toronto society, but on returning to London he lived in almost complete retirement.
 In 1901, he presented a chime of ten bells, cast in England, and the clock on the clocktower to St. Paul's Cathedral (London, Ontario) in memory of his parents.
 He was the best man at the wedding of his brother, Sir Vincent Meredith in 1888.
 He was unmarried, and died at the home his father had built in the early 1840s, and where he was born.
 He is buried at the Meredith plot in Woodland Cemetery, London.
 He left an estate of $235,598, having given much away to charitable causes during his lifetime.
 His portrait, and that of his brother Sir William Ralph Meredith, hangs in Osgoode Hall, Toronto.